All Episodes

 I mean, use my example about the Department of Education.

-They're gonna have, you know, one teacher for every five kids.
+They're going to have one teacher for every five kids.

-Secretary of State Marco Rubio sparring with Margaret Brennan over revoking, you know, uh Mahmood Khalil's visa.
+Secretary of State, Marco Rubio, sparring with Margaret Brennan over revoking, you know, Mahmoud Khalil's visa.

-Okay, be the party of Manion and Khalil.
+Okay, be the party of Mangioni and Khalil.

 That runs counter to the foreign policy interest of the United States of America.